Gold Panning at Lomax Gulch

 Where to park

-There is free on-site parking.
+There is free on-site parking and restrooms.
 The mine is a two minute drive from downtown Breckenridge or a 15 minute walk.

 Where to meet

 The BHA reopened to the public summer 2020 with a limited museum and tour schedule.
 We are working within federal, state, and local guidelines to provide safe and memorable experiences for our guests.
 Please read our 2020-21 Guest Information before visiting a museum or booking a tour.